Considering the literature and time available to him, Nietzsche created a remarkable and mature interpretation of Buddhism.

 Overlooking some curiosities, Nietzsche certainly succeeded in a remarkable and mature interpretation, considering the literature and time available to him.
 Personally, his discussion shows once more that some things cannot be understood without an intellectual-historical context and that one should always meet secondary literature critically - from whomsoever it originates - and supplement it with a personal approach.
 The persistent misinterpretation of nothingness as absolute nothingness and of Buddhism as nihilism is clearly connected with this problem.

-Extracts, translated from Bruno Steiger: Nietzsche und der Buddhismus, Fribourg / Pak Thong Chai
+Extracts, translated from Bruno Steiger: Nietzsche und der Buddhismus, Fribourg, Switzerland and Pak Thong Chai, Thailand

 References